Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Matt Vierling At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 42nd, his on-base percentage ranks 78th, and he is 112th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 48th in batting average, 86th in on-base percentage, and 115th in slugging.

-- Vierling has picked up a hit in 60 of 97 games this year, with multiple hits 25 times.
+- Vierling has picked up a hit in 60 of 98 games this season, with multiple hits 25 times.

-- In 28 of 97 games this season, he has scored, and eight of those games included multiple runs.
+- In 28 of 98 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.